Mexico's ruling conservatives pump up attacks on rival

 “It’s understandable you get these things in the fight to win, but I don’t think the PAN’s dirty campaign will affect Pena Nieto,” said Arturo Aquino, a local vendor.
 “Those of us who are going to vote for the PRI won’t change our vote.”

-Dozens of university students gathered on the sidelines of the rally with signs poking fun at a gaffe Pena Nieto made when he failed to name a single book that influenced him.

-“Don’t give him your vote, give him a book!” read one sign.
-“Young people won’t make you president,” said another.

-The PRI ruled Mexico for 71 years straight until the PAN ousted it in 2000 and Pena Nieto is trying to woo young voters who do not remember corruption and cronyism under decades of one-party rule.
-But the PAN’s popularity has suffered due to a failure to create enough jobs, and a rise in drug-related violence that has marred Calderon’s term in office.
+The PRI ruled Mexico for 71 years straight until the PAN ousted it in 2000.
+The PAN’s popularity has suffered due to a failure to create enough jobs, and a rise in drug-related violence that has marred Calderon’s term in office.

 Calderon is barred by law from seeking a second term.